SonarSource/sonarqube/server/sonar-docs/src/pages/extend/developing-plugin.md

 ### Prerequisites
 To build a plugin, you need Java 8 and Maven 3.1 (or greater).
 Gradle can also be used thanks to https://github.com/iwarapter/gradle-sonar-packaging-plugin.
 Note that this Gradle plugin is not officially supported by SonarSource.

+### Sonar Plugin API
+The `sonar-plugin-api` is a Java API that is used to develop plugins for SonarQube, SonarCloud and SonarLint.
+This API used to be part of SonarQube and released with it, but it is a separate component since v9.5, with its own releases.
+You can find it here:  [sonar-plugin-api](https://github.com/SonarSource/sonar-plugin-api).

 ### Create a Maven Project
 The recommended way to start is by duplicating the plugin example project: https://github.com/SonarSource/sonar-custom-plugin-example.